saros-project/saros/docs/contribute/development-environment.md

 * Click on `Open`
 * Select the repository root as project root and click `OK`
-* Open the Gradle task view and execute the task `prepareIntellij`

 ## Develop Without an IDE